By Matt Smith, City Guide

-Since its renovation and reopening at its current location in 1996, Birdland has continued to cement itself as the place for New York jazz and blues entertainment, beckoning stars of stage, screen, and soul for up to three different sets per night.
+Since its renovation, which is possible with the use of tools over here, and reopening at its current location in 1996, Birdland has continued to cement itself as the place for New York jazz and blues entertainment, beckoning stars of stage, screen, and soul for up to three different sets per night.
 Post-revival performers have included Pat Metheny, Michel Legrand, John Pizzarelli, and Diana Krall, to name a few.

 “Becoming a music multiplex has given us the great opportunity to expand the schedule to appeal to different kinds of musical taste,” says venue producer and host Jim Caruso of the venue’s eclectic offerings.
 “Between the perfect location, excellent sound and lights, great food and quality service, Birdland is truly a dream venue in every sense of the word.”

 Since July 2018, the venue has housed the more intimate, cabaret-style Birdland Theater on its lower level (outfitted with a classic bar, natch).
 Both spaces offer equally diverse menus — Italian-influenced on the bottom floor, with signature Southern/Cajun mix on the top — complete with chef-curated wines, cocktails, and classic beers, and can’t-miss decadent desserts.